 How locum tenens housing works

-Many staffing agencies cover the cost of housing, from deposits to utilities and even furnishings if needed.
+Many staffing agencies cover the cost of fully furnished housing, from deposits to utilities.
 And since taking a locums assignment usually means leaving the comforts of home, they’ll do their best to find safe, comfortable, and conveniently located temporary accommodations that will help keep any homesickness to a minimum.

-If your assignment is a shorter one and you’ll be staying in a hotel, the agency typically pays for room and tax, but you’re usually responsible to pay for incidentals like movie rentals, room service, or other amenities not included with the room rate.
+If your assignment is a shorter one and you’ll be staying in a hotel, the agency typically pays for room and tax, but you’re usually responsible for paying for incidentals like movie rentals, room service, or other amenities not included with the room rate.

-Most agencies also take care of the details involved in housing: the where, how much, deposits, landlords, furnishings — even details you may not think of until you move in such as, “what will I eat on or use to flip my morning pancakes?”
-Can’t get enough of The Bachelor?
-Well, you’ll need something to watch it on.
+Most agencies also take care of the details involved in housing: the where, how much, deposits, landlords, furnishings — even details you may not think of until you move in, such as, “What will I eat on or use to flip my morning pancakes?”

-Chelsey Zreliak, who travels with her PA husband Mark Zreliak and their two-year-old daughter, prefers to plan their own housing, working within a housing stipend their agency gives them.
+Chelsey Zreliak, who travels with her PA husband Mark Zreliak and their young daughter, prefers to plan their housing, working within a housing stipend their agency gives them.